pbthakre/react-native-audio-recorder/README.md

 4. Run the following command to add the package to your project:
 `$ npm react-native link`

-4. Open the project in the ios folder:
+5. Open the project in the ios folder:
 `ProjectName.xcodeproj`

-5. Add at least one Swift file to your project, the compiler needs this to recognize the bridging
+6. Add at least one Swift file to your project, the compiler needs this to recognize the bridging

-5. Go to Project -> Target -> Build Settings -> Section "Search Paths" -> "Framework Search Paths" and add:
+7. Go to Project -> Target -> Build Settings -> Section "Search Paths" -> "Framework Search Paths" and add:
 `$(SRCROOT)/../node_modules/react-native-native-audio-recorder/ios/Frameworks`

+8. Go to Project -> Target -> Info -> "Custom iOS Target Properties" -> hit the plus and add:
+`Privacy - Microphone Usage Description`

-6. Optional - for better development experience: inhibit hundred of third-party warnings:
+9. Optional - for better development experience: inhibit hundred of third-party warnings:
 a) add the following lines to package.json:
     ```
     "scripts": {